bakhshiali/bakhshiali.github.io/_pages/cv.md

 * Simulation of single photon emitter quantum dot PbS in nanowire (IUST university-M.Sc)
 * Fabrication and launch of CanSat satellite to study the Earth's atmosphere and taking images of earthquake and flood damaged areas (Toka Flight Control Systems Company - Dr. Dalvand)
 * Removal of indigo dye from cellulose, protein and mineral wastewater and fibers (Azar-Sky Company)
-* Simulation and fabrication of high voltage systems
+* Simulation and fabrication of high voltage systems (self-desired)
-* Set up a network penetration testing laboratory
+* Set up a network penetration testing laboratory (self-desired)
 * Biodegradable and self-healing coatings (ongoing)
-* Braille translator in Python to solve the problems of the blind
+* Braille translator in Python to solve the problems of the blind (self desired)
-* Fabrication of a charging system to convert fire heat into electricity using TEC
+* Fabrication of a charging system to convert fire heat into electricity using TEC (University of Tabriz-B.Sc)
-* Programming of an intelligent robot (voice and command analysis bot)
+* Programming of an intelligent robot (voice and command analysis bot) (University of Tabriz-B.Sc) (ongoing)
-* Temperature control by lm35 and SMT160 sensors using atmega 32
+* Temperature control by lm35 and SMT160 sensors using atmega 32 (University of Tabriz-B.Sc)

 <div class="wrapper">
 	<div class="divider div-transparent div-dot"></div>